 Before we proceed on the steps on how to make a crossbow from scratch, here are some materials that you may need:

-- PVC pipe or Bamboo
+3. PVC Pipe or Bamboo

 Step 1.
 Prepare all the materials that you will need

 If you happen to be in the wild and wish to build a crossbow for survival, it is enough that you have a good knife and a rope.
 The next thing that you need to do is to search for a wood that can be used to make the crossbow.
 The wood must be both strong and flexible.
 A good wood material that you may try to find is bamboo.
-If you are not familiar with it, it is a green woody grass which grows as high as 40 meters.
+If you are not familiar with it, it is a green woody grass that grows as high as 40 meters.
 They are green, tree-like in appearance, have narrow leaves, and have hollow jointed stems.
 Choose the ones with a stem diameter of about an inch or two and cut three stems which are around 1 meter long each.
 If you do not have a string with you, you will also need to look for fibrous plants that you may use to make one.
 Examples are the leaves of Cattail, Yucca, Agave, and Douglas Iris, the bark of Willow, Maple, Basswood, and Cedar, and the bast of Dogbane, Milkweed, Nettles, Hemp, and Flax.